Execution-First Delegation: The AI-as-Executor Pattern¶

 Execution-first delegation hands the agent an outcome and a set of boundaries instead of a step list, then lets it determine how.

 In prompt-response AI, you describe each step: "read this file, extract these fields, format as JSON."
-You remain the orchestrator; the model executes individual instructions.
+You stay the orchestrator.
+The model executes individual instructions.

 In execution-first delegation, you hand over an intent: "prepare this repository for release."
-The agent explores the codebase, plans, runs commands, modifies files, and adapts on failure — without you specifying the sequence, the move from prompt-response to goal-directed systems traced in agentic AI architecture evolution.
-The developer's job shifts from writing instructions to writing contracts.
+The agent explores the codebase, plans, runs commands, changes files, and adapts on failure.
+You do not specify the sequence.
+This is the move from prompt-response to goal-directed systems traced in agentic AI architecture evolution.
+Your job shifts from writing instructions to writing contracts.

 | Prompt-Response | Execution-First |